roy-wang-py/findlanelines/writeup_template.md

 3.While my pipeline did not work well when trying challenge.There are too much noise in challenge images.

 4.Night would be another challenge.

+5.Other vehicles which are white or yellow would be noise.

 ### 3. Suggest possible improvements to your pipeline